-Welcome to the first episode of AEM Education and Training, a podcast collaboration between the Academic Emergency Medicine E&T Journal and Brown Emergency Medicine.
+Welcome to the second episode of AEM Education and Training, a podcast collaboration between the Academic Emergency Medicine E&T Journal and Brown Emergency Medicine.
 Each quarter, we'll give you digital open access to an AEM E&T Article or Article in Press, with an author interview podcast and links to curated supportive educational materials for EM learners and medical educators.

-Find previous AEM Early Access podcasts and suscribe to this series on iTunes here.
+Find this podcast series on iTunes here.

 Discussing open access article (with link to full text):

 Development of a Global Health Milestones Tool for Learners in Emergency Medicine: A Pilot Project.
 Katherine Douglass, Gabriel Jacquet, et al. AEM Education and Training 2017;1:269-279.